IBMStreams/sample.netflow/README.md

 This repository contains artifacts for 2 different applications [Netflow Map Viewer Application](README.md#netflow-map-viewer-application) and the [Netflow To Database Application](README.md#netflow-to-database-application).

-Both applications collect and aggregate network traffic data from IP routers or L3 switches.
+Both applications simulate the collection of network traffic data from IP routers or L3 switches.
 The Netflow messages are parsed and the data volume is aggregated.
 The transferred data volumes per source/destination/protocol-group is transferred from the collector job to the viewer or store job.
 The aggregation time interval can be configured.